mzusin/toolcool-range-slider/README.md

 # Tool Cool Range Slider

 Responsive range slider library written in typescript and using web component technologies.
 Pure JavaScript without additional dependencies.
-It has a rich set of settings, including a vertical slider.
+It has a rich set of settings, including a vertical slider, touch and keyboard support.

 ## Basic Usage